 Please note the distinction between "defect" and "damage".
-"Defect" means the failure of the workmanship performed and/or materials used to conform with the design and manufacturing specifications and tolerances of Keystone.
-Defects are covered under the limited warranties because Keystone is responsible.
+"Defect" means the failure of the workmanship performed and/or materials used to conform with the design, manufacturing specifications and tolerances of Keystone.
+Defects are covered under the limited warranties.
 On the other hand, Keystone has no control over "damage" caused by such things as collision, misuse, or lack of maintenance that occurs after the RV is delivered to the owner.
 Therefore, "damage" for any reason which occurs after the RV is delivered is not covered under this warranty.
 Maintenance services are also excluded from the warranty because it is the owner's responsibility to maintain the RV.

-APPLIANCE AND COMPONENT WARRANTY SERVICE/ADMINISTRATION
+COMPONENT AND APPLIANCE WARRANTY SERVICE/ ADMINISTRATION

-Appliance and component manufacturer warranties, if any, are separate from the above Keystone Limited Warranties.
-Keystone administers the separate appliance and component warranties only during the Keystone one (1) year base limited warranty coverage period except for tires, batteries, generators, and ASA supplied electronics (those items are not only excluded, but Keystone does not administer those components' separate warranties).
-All warranty service claims on components must therefore be directed during the one-year base limited warranty coverage period to Keystone through an authorized Keystone dealer or service center.
-After the Keystone one-year base coverage period expires, all appliance and component warranty claims must be directed to the respective appliance and component manufacturers.
+Appliance and component manufacturer warranties, if any, are separate from the Keystone Limited Warranties.
+Keystone administers the separate appliance and component warranties ONLY during the Keystone oneyear (two-year for the Redwood brand) base limited warranty coverage period except for tires, batteries, Onan supplied generators, and ASA supplied electronics (those items are not only excluded, but Keystone does not administer those components' separate warranties).
+All warranty service claims on components must therefore be directed during the one-year (two-year for the Redwood brand) base limited warranty coverage period to Keystone through an authorized Keystone dealer or service center.
+After the Keystone one-year (two-year for the Redwood brand) base coverage period expires, all appliance and component warranty claims must be directed to the respective appliance and component manufacturers.
 Keystone is not warranting any appliance or components.
 In no way will Keystone's Limited Warranties be modified or amended by this provision.